atifih/Good_README_Generator/README.md

 A command-line application was chosen as it will enable a quick and easy generation of a project README to get started promptly.
 This facilitates a project creator to spend more time on working on finishing the project and less time creating a good README.

-My goal here is to create a command-line application  that dynamically generates a professional README.md from user input via the Inquirer package.
+My goal here is to create a command-line application  that dynamically generates a professional README.md from user input via the Inquirer package (installable as a module to the node.js application).

 The application will be invoked from the command line like so:
 **node index.js**